PradeepLoganathan/pradeepl-blog/content/blog/data-mesh-architecture/index.md

 ### Principles of Data Mesh Architecture

 Data Mesh architecture is based on a set of key principles that provide a foundation for its design and implementation.
-These principles include:
+These principles are:

 1. Domain-oriented ownership: Data is owned by domain-oriented teams who are responsible for the data within their respective domains.
 This promotes data autonomy and accountability, allowing domain teams to make decisions on data models, data pipelines, and data products that are aligned with their specific domain needs.

-2. Product thinking: Data is treated as a product, and data teams operate with a product mindset.
+2. Data as a Product (DaaP): Data is treated as a product, and data teams operate with a product mindset.
 This includes applying product management practices such as understanding customer needs, defining data product roadmaps, and iterating on data products based on feedback and data-driven insights.

 3. Self-serve data infrastructure: Data teams have access to self-serve data infrastructure that allows them to create, manage, and operate their data pipelines, data stores, and data products independently.
 This promotes agility and reduces dependence on centralized data engineering teams for day-to-day data operations.

-4. Platform thinking: Data infrastructure is treated as a platform that provides standardized data tools, services, and APIs that can be leveraged by domain teams to build and operate their data products.
-This promotes consistency, reusability, and scalability across different domains.

-5. Data as a first-class citizen: Data is treated as a first-class citizen in the organization, with proper governance, quality, and security measures in place.
-This includes establishing data standards, data lineage, data quality checks, and data security protocols to ensure data integrity and compliance.

-6. Federated data governance: This principle refers to the distributed and collaborative approach to data governance across domain-oriented teams in a data mesh architecture.
+4. Federated data governance: This principle refers to the distributed and collaborative approach to data governance across domain-oriented teams in a data mesh architecture.
 In a data mesh, each domain-oriented team is responsible for the data products and services within their domain, including data ingestion, data storage, data processing, and data serving.
 This decentralized approach allows domain-oriented teams to have ownership and autonomy over their data assets and enables them to iterate and innovate faster.

+These principles lay emphasis on

+1. Data as a first-class citizen: Data is treated as a first-class citizen in the organization, with proper governance, quality, and security measures in place.
+This includes establishing data standards, data lineage, data quality checks, and data security protocols to ensure data integrity and compliance.

+2. Platform thinking: Data infrastructure is treated as a platform that provides standardized data tools, services, and APIs that can be leveraged by domain teams to build and operate their data products.
+This promotes consistency, reusability, and scalability across different domains.

-7. Democratized data access: Data is democratized and made accessible to various stakeholders across the organization.
+3. Democratized data access: Data is democratized and made accessible to various stakeholders across the organization.
 This includes providing self-service data access tools and technologies that empower business users, data scientists, and other stakeholders to access and analyze data without relying on data teams for every data request.

-8. Culture of collaboration: Data teams collaborate closely with domain teams, business stakeholders, and other data teams to ensure alignment, knowledge sharing, and cross-domain learning.
+4. Culture of collaboration: Data teams collaborate closely with domain teams, business stakeholders, and other data teams to ensure alignment, knowledge sharing, and cross-domain learning.
 This promotes a culture of collaboration, innovation, and continuous improvement in the organization.

 These key principles of Data Mesh architecture emphasize domain-centric ownership, product thinking, self-serve data infrastructure, platform thinking, data governance, democratized data access, and a culture of collaboration.
 By adhering to these principles, organizations can unlock the benefits of Data Mesh architecture and enable data-driven agility and innovation in their data operations.
 The concept of distributed ownership of data products also ensures that each domain is responsible for all aspects of the data lifecycle such as ingestion, mapping lineage, quality, consolidation etc. Applying these principles in an iterative approach across the domains listed above would result in an architectural evolution to data mesh similar to the below.